encircled/Joiner/README.md

 # Example setup

-## Non-spring environment
-All you need is entity manager instance, setup of Joiner itself is as simple as:
+All you need is an instance of entity manager, setup of Joiner is as simple as:

 ```java
 Joiner joiner = new Joiner(getEntityManager());